Published: January 29, 2025

 The idea for the railroad was born out of a need to connect the resources of the western counties of Virginia, which is present-day West Virginia, to the bustling markets and ports in the east.
 The rugged terrain and expansive forests rich with timber, coal, and other resources provided a lucrative motive for improving transportation infrastructure.

-In the early 1850s, local businessmen and politicians began to seriously consider the construction of a railroad to better connect the west and east.
+In the early 1850s, local businessmen and politicians began to seriously consider the construction of a railroad to better connect this region of Virginia.

-Their vision was to have a line starting from the Ohio River, connecting Parkersburg to the B&O at Grafton, which would ultimately link to broader networks reaching major cities like Baltimore and beyond.
-The B&O saw the Northwestern Virginia as another means of continuing its march westward while providing a more direct link to the Ohio River.
+Their vision was to have a line branch from the B&O at Grafton and reach the Ohio River port of Parkersburg.
+The B&O saw the NV as another means of continuing its march westward while providing a more direct link to the river.

-The NV began from Grafton, approximately 100 miles to the west of Cumberland, with construction kicking off in late 1852.
-While it was meant to operate independently, the NV got substantial financial backing from Baltimore.
+Construction of the NV began at Grafton in late 1852.
+While it was meant to operate independently, the project obtained substantial financial backing from Baltimore.

 By December 1856, the B&O had leased the property and the route was finished and opened to Parkersburg on May 1, 1857.
-Essentially, this turned the NV into B&O’s third branch, establishing Parkersburg as its second port on the Ohio River.
+Essentially, this turned the NV into B&O’s third branch, establishing Parkersburg as its second port on the river.

-It was a very difficult construction through the Appalachian foothills, requiring a total of 22 tunnels between Clarksburg and Parkersburg.
+It was a very difficult construction through the Appalachian foothills, requiring a total of 22 tunnels, numerous bridges, and sharp curves between Clarksburg and Parkersburg.
+Interestingly, it remained a difficult line to operate until its 1985 abandonment.

 When the B&O initially reached the Ohio River in 1852, plans for other railroads in Ohio, Indiana, and Illinois were already underway or in development.
 Key to B&O’s growth was the Central Ohio Railroad, established in February 1847 to construct a line from Columbus to Bellaire, just across the Ohio River from Wheeling.

 Work began in 1852, wrapping up two years later.
-The Buckeye State saw several railroads constructed throughout the 1830s and 1840s, built to the so-called "Ohio gauge" of 4 feet, 10 inches, which was adopted by the Central Ohio adopted.
+The Buckeye State saw several railroads constructed throughout the 1830s and 1840s, built to the so-called "Ohio gauge" of 4 feet, 10 inches, which was adopted by the Central Ohio.

-Formed in 1851 through the merger of two previously chartered lines—the Belpre & Cincinnati and the Franklin & Ohio—the Marietta & Cincinnati came to be.
+Another important component was the Marietta & Cincinnati.
 This line aimed to connect the Ohio River towns of Marietta and Cincinnati, providing a transportation option independent of relying on the river.
 Built to standard gauge, the M&C line opened in early 1857, coinciding with Northwestern Virginia's expansion to Parkersburg.

 Three decades after B&O’s inception, the company found itself competing with railroads rather than canals.
 Both the New York Central and the Erie linked the Hudson River with Lake Erie.
 Meanwhile, the Pennsylvania Railroad bridged Philadelphia to the Ohio River at Pittsburgh.